Ellis-Brown/CLS-161/_posts/2022-10-17-reading-response-three.md

 ---
 # Reading and reflection blog posts

 For this week's post, I will be discussing [_Technology is Taking Over English Departments_](https://newrepublic.com/article/117428/limits-digital-humanities-adam-kirsch) by Adam Kirsh.
-This article gives an analysis of other media discussing Digital Humanities, and the possible paradigm shift of digital humanities work and research.
+Afterwards, I follow up on my analysis with a fun experiment using an AI to assist me with english text writing and code writing.
+The article gives an analysis of other media discussing Digital Humanities, and the possible paradigm shift of digital humanities work and research.
 The article brings up a lot of very interesting points about the role, driving factors, and future of work that is considered digital humanities.
 I found the following two paragraphs very interesting, which brought up a lot of interesting points, and honestly leaves you with more questions than answers:

 > If computers cannot think better than human beings, digital humanists are left with the argument that at least they can think faster—the John Henry argument.
 In the essay “Developing Things: Notes toward an Epistemology of Building in the Humanities,” Ramsay and Geoffrey Rockwell observe, “Reading Foucault and applying his theoretical framework can takes months or years of application.
 A web-based text analysis tool could apply its theoretical position in seconds.”
 Never mind that understanding that theoretical position will take more than seconds.
 Here are nicely encapsulated the two fundamental errors that theorizing about the revolutionary nature of digital humanities often commits.
 First, there is the idea that thinking humanistically is a matter of taking a framework of ideas and “applying” it to a text or a work of art.
 The second is the idea that applying ideas in this way leads to an external self-subsistent result, be it a theory or another book or a piece of driftwood with pictures on it.
 >